-(i) \$853,155,000^{} to finance the refunding of all or a portion of the Commonwealth's outstanding General Obligation Bonds First Series of 2015 and Second Series of 2015, as set forth on Schedule I hereto (collectively, the "2015 Bonds") and to finance related costs of issuance for the Series A Bonds; and sufficient, together with the interest to accrue thereon, to pay the principal of such Refunded Bonds, the redemption premium, if any, and the interest due and to become due thereon before and on the respective redemption dates or maturity dates as shown on Schedule I (the "Required Deposit").
+The refunding of the Refunded Bonds will be accomplished by applying a portion of the proceeds from the sale of the Bonds to the purchase of certain direct obligations of the United States Government to be held in escrow (the "Escrow Obligations"), in an aggregate principal amount which at all times shall be sufficient, together with the interest to accrue thereon, to pay the principal of such Refunded Bonds, the redemption premium, if any, and the interest due and to become due thereon before and on the respective redemption dates or maturity dates as shown on Schedule I (the "Required Deposit").
 See "VERIFICATION" herein.
 Such Escrow Obligations will be deposited with the State Treasurer of the Commonwealth to be applied solely to the payment of the principal and interest on such Refunded Bonds on the applicable dates set for redemption.
-Initially, the Escrow Obligations are expected to consist of United States Treasury obligations meeting the requirements of the Required Deposit at the time of any such substitution upon fulfillment of certain conditions, including the receipt of an opinion of Co-Bond Counsel and certain certifications.
+Initially, the Escrow Obligations are expected to consist of United States Treasury obligations.
+Applicable law and the Resolutions permit the State Treasurer to substitute new Escrow Obligations meeting the requirements of the Required Deposit at the time of any such substitution upon fulfillment of certain conditions, including the receipt of an opinion of Co-Bond Counsel and certain certifications.
 The refunding of the Refunded Bonds will take place as described above only if the Bonds are issued.
 The Commonwealth will cause to be provided the requisite notices of redemption in accordance with the documentation relating to the Refunded Bonds, as appropriate, and holders of the Refunded Bonds should rely solely on such redemption notices for purposes of the redemption of the Refunded Bonds.